monolayer/monorepo/packages/sdk/docs/guide/configuration.md

 # Configuration

-You can configure the SDK in the main config file `monolayer.config.ts` in the root of your project.
+You can configure the SDK in the main configuration file, `monolayer.config.ts`, located in the root of your project.

 ## Workloads location